So you want to go to Bhutan? Smart choice! And getting there from India isn't complicated at all.

 Bhutan Trip Cost From India

-The Bhutan trip cost from India depends on your mode of travel, duration, and stay preferences.
+The Bhutan trip from India depends on your mode of travel, duration, and stay preferences.
 Here’s a rough estimate for a 5-day trip:

 - By Flight (round trip): ₹25,000-₹35,000 per person